USS Berrien: Air-sea rescue

 From Okinawa, she sailed back to Saipan, and received orders to head to the South Pacific.
 The crew was initiated from 'pollywogs' into respectable 'shellbacks' at the Equator.
-From Tulagi she steamed to Noumea, New Caledonia, then back to the Mariana Islands.
+From Tulagi she steamed to Nouméa, New Caledonia, then back to the Mariana Islands.
 On the morning of 3 July, on the way into Guam, she participated in the air-sea rescue of 10 downed Army fliers.
 From Guam she returned to the US.
 While in San Francisco, the cease fire order was given in the Pacific theater.
 The war had ended.

 Post-war

-Berrien returned to the Pacific and headed to Manila, then to Aomori, Japan as part of the initial allied landings in northern Honshū.
+Berrien returned to the Pacific and headed to Manila, then to Aomori, Japan as part of the initial allied landings in northern Honshu.
 From there, she steamed north to Otaru, in Hokkaidō, northernmost of the main Japanese home islands, for another initial landing on Nippon soil.
 At this point, the crew was asked if they wished to take part in the Bikini Atoll tests.
 There were not enough volunteers to man the ship, so she received orders to sail from Otaru into Tokyo Bay to take on Marines and Sailors returning home.
 She docked in Seattle, where she received many new crew members to replace those discharged, as well as a new captain.
-She returned to the Orient and was in Shanghai, China on the Huangpu River in February, 1946, but returned to the United States shortly afterwards.
+She returned to the Orient and was in Shanghai, China on the Huangpu River in February 1946, but returned to the United States shortly afterwards.
 Berrien had 166 plank owners, and of the 321 enlisted men, 173 were with her from her commissioning, as were 20 of the 31 officers.

 Decommissioning

-She was decommissioned in May 1946, returned to the Maritime Commission on 12 August 1947, and placed in the Suisun Bay Reserve Fleet.
+She was decommissioned in May 1946, returned to the United States Maritime Commission on 12 August 1947, and placed in the Suisun Bay Reserve Fleet.
 She participated in the Fleet Repair Program from 11 July 1955 to 28 October 1955 until returned to Suisun Bay.
 She was sold as scrap to Zidell Explorations, Inc. on 17 May 1966 and delivered 16 August 1966.